The Bahamas–Spain relations: Toponymy

 Initially the archipelago received from the Spanish the name of the eponymous population of the Lucayos, thus being called Lucayas Islands.
 The first inhabitants of the Lucayas Islands are also known as the Arawak Indians, who are believed to be the first settlers of the island.
 It is considered that the name "Bahamas" comes from a deformation of the words of Andalusian Spanish bajamar (low sea), since most of the islets of this archipelago are only sighted during the tide low or low tide.

 Diplomatic relations

-Spain and the Bahamas established diplomatic relations on 1 December 1976.
+Spain and The Bahamas established diplomatic relations on 1 December 1976.

-The Embassy of Spain in Jamaica is accredited before the Government of Bahamas.
-Ambassador Aníbal Jiménez Abascal presented credentials to the GG of the Bahamas on 17 April 2015.
+The Embassy of Spain in Jamaica is accredited before the Government of The Bahamas.
+Ambassador Aníbal Jiménez Abascal presented credentials to the GG of The Bahamas on 17 April 2015.
 There is no resident Bahamian Embassy in Spain.

-In March 2010, Spain and the Bahamas signed an Agreement on Exchange of Information on Tax Matters.
+In March 2010, Spain and The Bahamas signed an Agreement on Exchange of Information on Tax Matters.

 Economic relations

-Economic and commercial relations between Spain and the Bahamas are limited.
+Economic and commercial relations between Spain and The Bahamas are limited.